MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-get-started.md

 "telemetry.enableTelemetry": false,
 ```
 > [!TIP]
-> The `settings.json` file contains user and workspace settings, these options can be modified to suit your preferences.
+> The `settings.json` file contains user and workspace settings, these options can be modified to suit your preference.
 If you want to modify VS Code editor options and functional behavior settings, see [User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).

 ## The symbol file